PedroS235/LinkStructureVizualiser/README.md

 ## REQUIREMENTS To Run the Program
 > **To be able to run this program, you will need to install some libraries which are:**
+''' css
  - requests (pip install requests)

  - BeatifullSoup4 (pip install beautifulsoup4)

  - networkX (pip install networkx)

  - matplotlib (pip install matplotlib)

  - spicy (pip intall spicy)
+ '''